Erosion and Sedimentation Control Design

-Erosion and Sedimentation control is the prevention of erosion on construction sites and the discharge of sediment-laden water (muddy water) onto adjacent properties and roads.
+Erosion and Sedimentation control prevent erosion on construction sites and discharge sediment-laden water (muddy water) onto adjacent properties and roads.

-For small disturbance areas, the contractor must install a silt fence along the perimeter of the property and a tire scrubbing rock construction entrance.
+For small disturbance areas, the contractor must install a silt fence along the property’s perimeter and a tire scrubbing rock construction entrance.

-For large disturbed areas, a sediment basin or trap, coupled with silt fence and rock construction entrance must be installed at the bottom of the construction site to collect and store the sediment laden water to settle the sediment out of the water, and eventually discharges clean water from the sediment basin or trap.
+For large disturbed areas, a sediment basin or trap, coupled with a silt fence or filter sock and rock construction entrance, must be installed at the bottom of the construction site.
+The sediment basin collects and stores the sediment-laden water to settle the sediment out of the water and eventually discharges clean water from the sediment basin or trap.

-These above listed erosion controls, coupled with a detailed, step-by-step, sequence of construction, adequately prevent erosion and the discharge of sediment onto downstream adjacent properties.
+These above-listed erosion controls, coupled with a detailed, step-by-step construction sequence, adequately prevent erosion and sediment discharge onto adjacent downstream properties.

 D.L.
-Howell has years of experience with various Conservation Districts and at the Department of Environmental Protection, we have developed beneficial professional relationships with the individuals reviewing the proposed Erosion & Sedimentation (E&S) Control Plans, and stay up-to-date on the latest E&S regulations and design techniques.
+Howell has years of experience with various Conservation Districts.
+At the Department of Environmental Protection, we have developed beneficial professional relationships with the individuals reviewing the proposed Erosion & Sedimentation (E&S) Control Plans and staying up-to-date on the latest E&S regulations and design techniques.